 During this time, U-boats sank 23 merchant ships and four Canadian warships.
 There were several near-shore actions involving the delivery of German spies, or the attempted exfiltration of escaping prisoners of war.
 Despite the 23 ships lost, this battle marked a strategic victory for Canadian forces as ultimately they managed to disrupt U-boat activity, protect Canadian and Allied convoys, and intercept all attempted shore operations.

-In the years beteen the two world wars, poor economic conditions and a sense of security, engendered by the proximity of the USA and the traditional protection of the Royal Navy, had resulted in the Royal Canadian Navy operation of only a very few ships, especially for coastal defence.
+In the years between the two world wars, poor economic conditions and a sense of security, engendered by the proximity of the USA and the traditional protection of the Royal Navy, had resulted in the Royal Canadian Navy operation of only a very few ships, especially for coastal defence.
 Upgraded to six destroyers just before the war, Canadian naval deployment gave priority to the North Atlantic convoy routes.
 By the end of the war, the Royal Canadian Navy had expanded to become the third largest Allied naval power, with 400 vessels and 100,000 personnel.
 The Royal Navy contributed two destroyers to the fight in October 1942, the month in which the German attacks reached their peak.

 From the outbreak of war in September 1939 until VE-Day in May 1945, several of Canada’s Atlantic coast ports became signally important to the resupply effort for the UK and later for the Allied land offensive in continental Europe.
 Halifax and Sydney, Nova Scotia, became the primary convoy assembly ports, with Halifax assigned the fast or priority convoys (largely troops and essential material) based on the more modern merchant ships, while Sydney was given responsibility for slow convoys which conveyed bulkier material on older and more vulnerable merchant ships.
 Both ports were heavily fortified with shore radar emplacements, searchlight batteries and extensive coastal artillery positions all manned by Royal Canadian Navy and Canadian army regular and reserve personnel.
 Military intelligence agents enforced strict black-outs throughout the areas and anti-torpedo nets were placed in harbour entrances.
 Even though no landings of German personnel took place near these ports, there were frequent attacks by U-boats on convoys departing for Europe.
 Less extensively used, but no less important, was the port of St John, which also saw the onward transfer of matériel, largely after the USA had entered the war in December 1941.
 The Canadian Pacific Railway’s main line from central Canada could be used to transport in aid of the war effort.

-Although not crippling to the Canadian war effort, given the country’s rail network to the east coast ports, but possibly more destructive to the morale of the Canadian public, was the 'Battle of the St Lawrence' in which U-boats began to attack domestic coastal shipping along Canada’s eastern coast in the St Lawrence River and Gulf of St Lawrence from a time early in 1942 through to the end of the shipping season late in 1944.
+Although not crippling to the Canadian war effort, given the country’s rail network to the east coast ports, but possibly more destructive to the morale of the Canadian public, was the 'Battle of the St Lawrence' in which U-boats began to attack domestic coastal shipping along Canada’s eastern coast in the St Lawrence river and Gulf of St Lawrence from a time early in 1942 through to the end of the shipping season late in 1944.

 The Kriegsmarine had made no formal plans to attack Allied merchant shipping in the St Lawrence river and the Gulf of St Lawrence, despite its activities off the convoy assembly ports of Halifax and Sydney, Nova Scotia, so early attacks in the 'Battle of the St Lawrence' were considered ad hoc and therefore opportunistic.

-The first attack was by Korvettenkapitän Karl Thurmann’s U-553, which torpedoed and sank the British freighter Nicoya at the mouth of the St Lawrence river off Anticosti island on 12 May 1942, followed by the Dutch freighter Leto in the same vicinity several hours later.
+The first attack was by Korvettenkapitän Karl Thurmann’s U-553, which torpedoed and sank the 5,364-ton British freighter Nicoya at the mouth of the St Lawrence river off Anticosti island on 12 May 1942, followed by the 4,712-ton Dutch freighter Leto in the same vicinity several hours later.
 U-553 then left the Gulf of St Lawrence to return to its established patrol area in the North Atlantic.

 Before these sinkings, the Gulf of St Lawrence and the St Lawrence river had been guarded by only four Canadian warships in the form if one 'Bangor' class minesweeper, two Fairmile Marine motor launches and one armed yacht, which was clearly a force inadequate for its task.
 The Royal Canadian Navy’s response to the attacks was to deploy into the area five 'Flower' class corvettes, but the defensive force remained inadequate even with these reinforcements.